Congratulations!

 You can sign up from anywhere in the world by downloading the Money Jar app from your smart phone app store.
 UCD students can use the sign-up code 71678 to set up an account.
 Further details are available in the Money Jar - Guide for UCD Students

 Orientation is the time to ask all questions, to meet other students, have fun and dive into Irish culture!
 Orientation introduces you to the University and key staff members, and provides you with crucial information and advice that will assist you in adjusting to the living and learning environment of the University.
 You will receive academic advice about your course and support in how to enroll in the correct units of study.
-The UCD Orientation program runs over one week prior to the start of term.
 For more information, visit our Orientation Page.